The Gaussian primes contain arbitrarily shaped constellations: Constellations in the Gaussian primes: preliminaries

 where for any $(e,\omega) \in S$ with $e = J \backslash \{i\}$, we have

 The hypothesis that the $v_j$ are all distinct ensures that the $\L_{e,\omega}$ are non-zero.
 In fact they are all pairwise incommensurate, because each $\L_{e,\omega}$ has a different set of non-zero co-ordinates.
+Because the $v_j-v_i$ span $\Z[i]$, we also see that each $\L_{e,\omega}$ is self-incommensurate.
 Thus \eqref{lint} follows from Proposition \ref{linear-forms-condition-gauss}, if $\epsilon$ is sufficiently small depending on the $\L_{e,\omega}$, which in turn depend only on the $k, v_1,\ldots,v_k$.

 We now turn to the correlation condition.
 Fix $e = J \backslash \{i\} \in H$, $j \in e$, $K \geq 0$, and $n_{e,\omega} \in \{0,1\}$.
 The left-hand side of \eqref{correlation} can be expanded as

 where $A_a := \{ \omega \in \{0,1\}^e: n_{e,\omega} = 1; \omega_j = a\}$ and